 - Verification of rent or mortgage and utilities

 - Statements of bank accounts, trust funds, retirement accounts, life insurance policies, and any other resources

 - Proof of citizenship status from US Citizenship & Immigration Services (USCIS) of Legal Permanent Resident status

 - Verification of all income, wages and Social Security benefits, etc. and pay stubs for all persons who are currently working now or who got paid this month for a job that has ended.

 There may be additional verifications needed to determine if you are eligible to the CalWORKs program.
 The case manager will give the applicant time to provide these verifications.
 If the applicant needs help getting verification or needs help paying for a verification, please inform the case manager who may be able to help.

 No, CalWORKs recipients must be either U.S. citizens or have legal alien status.

 |Family Size||Income Limit|

 The size of your household and your family's monthly income determines how much cash aid you will receive each month.
 Effective 10/2019, this chart reflects the maximum aid before any applicable deductions are applied.

 |Family Size||Maximum Aid Amount|

 The property of a child and the parent(s) must be under the following limits:

-- Families without elderly members (over 60 years of age) may have $2,250 combined personal and real property per family (Real property is undeveloped land or a house that is in addition to the family's current home)
+- Families without disabled or elderly members (over 60 years of age) may have $10,000 combined personal and real property per family (Real property is undeveloped land or a house that is in addition to the family’s current home)